Kampung Padang Balang: History

-The first settler in Padang Balang was Datuk Balang, a Minang Datuk Ampat, (Note: Minang has quadriple organization structure, thus the chief headman was nicked as Datuk Ampat, translated as Lord Four.) who around 1820 to 1830 led a group of Batang Kapas refugee from Minangkabau, fleeing Dutch Invasion.
+The first settler in Padang Balang was Datuk Balang, a Minang Datuk Ampat, (Note: Minang has quadriple organization structure, thus the chief headman was nicked as Datuk Ampat, translated as Lord of Four.) who around 1820 to 1830 led a group of Batang Kapas refugee from Minangkabau, fleeing Dutch Invasion.
 They first landed at Sungai Ujong.
 Around the late 1820s Datuk Balang and his Batang Kapas followers, as well as a number of Payakumbuh peoples from Negeri Sembilan, move north to Kelang to open a new settlement at the northern Ulu Kelang (Kuala Lumpur), now known as Gombak.
 Padang Balang became the first settlement in Gombak, Kuala Lumpur opened in 1830 (Note: There are no written account on the exact date of when Padang Balang was opened.
 However, based on evidence and narrative account, Padang Balang was opened between the late 1820s to early 1830s during and post the second half of Padri War that resulted in the fall of Minangkabau Kingdom and Dutch occupation of West Sumatra.
 Datuk Balang arrival set a precedence to more Batang Kapas people settling in Gombak).
 Datuk Balang was followed by the other group led by Datuk Sati, Datuk Samang and Datuk Jahan who also belong to Batang Kapas tribe.
 Soon the Batang Kapas groups were joined by tribe from the other part of Minangkabau especially the Kuantan peoples.

 The new settlement was named Padang Balang after Datuk Balang.
 Padang means even 'field' referring to the geography of Padang Balang that is flat and wide earth surrounded by Titiwangsa mountain.
 Balang in Datuk Balang name come from Minang nickname for tiger means 'stripe'.
 Balang was also the ancient Malay honorific title for the general of the army or nobleman.

 Formerly, Padang Balang was a collection of many Minangkabau villages at Gombak.
 In the past, it was also known as Segambut (from Minang's dialect of Sri Rambut).
 However, Segambut today has no relation to the original Segambut at Padang Balang.
 Padang Balang territory also used to include what are now the neighboring villages of Kampung Kerdas, Kampung Sungai Mulia, Kampung Changkat, Kampung Lembah Melewar, Taman Melewar, Greenwood, Kampung Chubadak, Kampung Lee Kong Chian, Taman Pelangi, Kampung Batu Muda and Kampung Bandar Dalam.
 Due to the rapid growth of population post the 'Ages of Keris and Pemuras', community at the outskirt breakaway to form smaller unit to smooth out administration affair and increase village security.

 The remainder of villages that make up the current Kampung Padang Balang today are Kampung Padang Balang (around Masjid Saidina Ali KW and Surau Osmaniyah), Kampung Padang Balang Hulu (around Surau Jumaeah), Kampung Padang Balang Hilir (around Masjid Jamek Padang Balang) and Kampung Paya Rumput (at the current night market and Tahfiz Darul Furqan).